Teaching Centre Call-in Assistant

 Please put the title “Teaching Centre Call-in Assistant” into the subject line of your e-mail message.

-The applications will be considered in batches on a regular basis (once in a month or two months).
-Only shortlisted candidates will be contacted and invited for an English language test and interview.
+The applications will be considered on a regular basis.
+Only shortlisted candidates will be contacted for an interview.

 The British Council in Ukraine has been ranked within the top 20 of more than 500 companies surveyed in relation to supporting learning and development for their employees.
 Part of a Hay survey on Best companies for personal development in Ukraine 2015, we have been placed at no 8 - the highest scoring British employer and the only British employer to make the top 20. http://nv.ua/publications/kuznicy-kadrov-nv-predstavilo-reyting-luchshih...